MeilCli/ProgrammerWidget/Readme.md

 ## Overview

 - Use TypeScript (convert to ECMAScript 6)
-- Can cache to local storage (save some requests)
+- Can cache to local storage (save some requests for a hour)
 - Responsive widget

 ## Require